HTTPArchive/almanac.httparchive.org/src/content/en/2022/css.md

   )
 }}

-As seen last year the most common usage is to apply transitions to all animatable properties with the `all` keyword.
-This usage has grown to 53% <span class="numeric-good">(▲7 percentage points)</span>, it is followed by `opacity`, at 50% pf pages including transitions.
+As seen last year, the most common usage is to apply transitions to all animatable properties with the `all` keyword.
+This usage has grown to 53%—up 7 percentage points—followed by `opacity` at 50% of pages.

 {{ figure_markup(
     image="transition-durations.png",